DailyTidbit/tidbit-tutor/README.md

 # Tidbit Tutor

-This is a simple frontend-only chatbot using OpenAI's GPT-4o-mini model.
+A lightweight chatbot widget using GPT-4o Mini, built for DailyTidbit.org.